Back to the search results

 Comment

-Die Schule für operationstechnische und anästhesietechnische Assistenten am Standort Aschaffenburg bietet insgesamt 75 Ausbildungsplätze an.
-Die praktische Ausbildung erfolgt im OP beider Standorte (AB u.
-ALZ).
+Die Berufsfachsschule für operationstechnische und anästhesietechnische Assistenten am Standort Aschaffenburg bietet insgesamt 75 Ausbildungsplätze an.
+Die praktische Ausbildung erfolgt in der Anästhesie und gemäß den gesetzlichen Vorgaben.

 Comment